Tonewood: Mechanical properties of tonewoods

 Some of the mechanical properties of common tonewoods, sorted by density.

-Carbon-fiber/Epoxy, glass, aluminum, and steel added for comparison, since they are sometimes used in musical instruments.
+CFRP, glass, aluminium, and steel added for comparison, since they are sometimes used in musical instruments.

-Density is measured at 12% moisture content of the wood, i.e. air at 70 °F and 65% relative humidity.
-Most professional luthiers will build at 8% moisture content (45% relative humidity), and such wood would weigh less on average than that reported here, since it contains less water.
+Density is measured at 12% moisture content of the wood, i.e. air at 70 °F (21°C) and 65% relative humidity.
+Most professional luthiers will build at 8% moisture content (45% relative humidity), and such wood weighs less on average than that reported here, since it contains less water.

 Data comes from the Wood Database, except for 𝜈LR, Poisson's ratio, which comes from the Forest Product Laboratory, United States Forest Service, United States Department of Agriculture.
 The ratio displayed here is for deformation along the radial axis caused by stress along the longitudinal axis.

 The shrink volume percent shown here is the amount of shrinkage in all three dimensions as the wood goes from green to oven-dry.
 This can be used as a relative indicator of how much the dry wood will change as humidity changes, sometimes referred to as the instrument's "stability".
 However, the stability of tuning is primarily due to the length-wise shrinkage of the neck, which is typically only about 0.1% to 0.2% green to dry.
 The volume shrinkage is mostly due to the radial and tangential shrinkage.
 In the case of a neck (quarter-sawn), the radial shrinkage affects the thickness of the neck, and the tangential shrinkage affects the width of the neck.
 Given the dimensions involved, this shrinkage should be practically unnoticeable.
 The shrinkage of the length of the neck, as a percent, is quite a bit less, but given the dimension, it is enough to affect the pitch of the strings.

 The sound radiation coefficient is defined as: